Chronic Fatigue Syndrome (CFS)

 What is chronic fatigue syndrome?

-Chronic fatigue syndrome (CFS) is characterized by profound tiredness, regardless of bed rest.
-Its symptoms may worsen with physical or mental activity.
+Chronic fatigue syndrome (CFS) is a condition marked by profound tiredness, regardless of bed rest.
+It's also called myalgic encephalomyelitis (ME).
+Symptoms may get worse with physical or mental activity.
 CFS can happen suddenly and last for years.
 The condition affects more females than males.

 What causes chronic fatigue syndrome?